rannn367/tp/docs/UserGuide.md

 #### Q14: What do I do when there is a blank screen after my `stafffind` or `customerfind` returns no results

 Ans: Use the `stafffind all/true` command to show all staff, or `customerfind all/true` to show all customers again.

+#### Q15: How do I switch tabs via the command box or CLI?

+Ans: Use the `stafffind all/true` command to switch to the staff tab, or `customerfind all/true` to switch back to the customer tab.

 --------------------------------------------------------------------------------------------------------------------